variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Rivet structures together
 * Buck rivets
 * Perform paperwork for all completed work
-* Primarily a 7:30 to 4:30 Monday through Friday position
+* Primarily a 7:30 A.M. to 4:30 P.M.
+Monday through Friday position

 ### Engine